× About Services Clients Contact

 Health and Wellness

+The AYUSH Health and Wellness Center is located in Shamachak.
 It serves both the Shamachak and Simbalwala villages through a single shared dispensary/healthcare center.
+This center provides essential healthcare services and focuses on well-being of the local community.

 Photos